Moshaunusual/silicon-savannah/silicon-pay/PHP/Credit-Card-Payments/README.md

 success_url=> "https://your-sites/thank-you".
 When a customers successfully Completes the payment, We shall reUrl.
 This can be a thank you page.direct them to your redirect

-failure_url=> "https://your-sites/failed.php".
-When the card has not been charged due to a card error or insufficient funds.
-We shall redirect your customers to this Url.
-This can be a failure page.
-The reason shall be appended in the url.
+call_back => This is the Instant payment Notification URL, We a transaction has succeeded, A webhook shall be sent to this url.
+Use the parameters sent to give value to your users.

 # Other Parameters.